AliyunContainerService/kube-eventer/docs/en/webhook-sink.md

 * `level` - Level of event (optional. default: Warning.
 Options: Warning and Normal)
 * `namespaces` - Namespaces to filter (optional. default: all namespaces,use commas to separate multi namespaces, Regexp pattern support)
 * `kinds` - Kinds to filter (optional. default: all kinds,use commas to separate multi kinds.
 Options: Node,Pod and so on.)
 * `reason` - Reason to filter (optional. default: empty, Regexp pattern support).
-You can use multi reason field in query.
+You can use multi reason fields in query.
 * `method` - Method to send request (optional. default: GET)
 * `header` - Header in request (optional. default: empty).
 You can use multi header field in query.
 * `custom_body_configmap` - The configmap name of request body template.
 You can use Template to customize request body. (optional.)